 - Under no circumstances should a PCard be used for materials or services used in building, altering, repairing, installing, demolishing or similar work on buildings, facilities or structures

 For university unallowable purchases refer to the BPM Section 4.00.45 Unallowable and Restricted Purchases.

 Requests for exceptions will be reviewed on a case-by-case basis.

 When procuring used items with an estimated cost of five thousand dollars ($5,000) or more, the procurement shall be treated as if procuring new items.

-An employee may purchase goods and/or services out of pocket and process a request for reimbursement on a Reimbursement Voucher when an urgent situation exists.
+An employee, when an urgent situation exists, may purchase goods and/or services out of pocket and process a request for reimbursement on a Payment Request form.
 An urgent situation is defined as a situation where a purchase is required due to some urgency of need and cannot follow the standard purchasing procedures, either for lack of access to departmental Procurement Card (PCard) or requisitioning, as it occurs after normal working hours.
 Purchases which could have been reasonably pre-planned or anticipated are not considered urgent.
 Chief Procurement Officer will review reimbursement requests for procurement compliance.